zardra/nuclide/docs/_docs/features/task-runner.md

 ![](/static/images/docs/feature-task-runner-buck-run.png)

-The iOS simulator type can be explicitly selected via the drop-down menu to the right of the toolbar's **Settings** button.
+The iOS simulator type can be explicitly selected via the drop-down menu to the right of the toolbar's **Settings** button (i.e., the gear icon).

-The **React Native Server Mode** checkbox optionally starts the React Native packager and debugging server while the app installs.

 ### Test